HABIT REVERSAL TRAINING

 Motivation and compliance: you may make a list of all the problems that were caused by the behaviour to remind you of the importance of sticking with it.
 Parents and friends may be asked to offer praise and encouragement for your progress, support of family and friends can increase your chances of kicking an unwanted behaviour.

 Relaxation training: habits can be common when someone is under stress.
-While anxiety does not cause someone to develop BFRBs, studies have observed that those with BFRBs experience significantly higher levels of anxiety and depression than those without.
-It can be helpful to learn relaxation skills such as deep breathing, mental imaging, mindfulness, and progressive muscle relaxation to keep urges under control.
+It can be helpful to learn relaxation skills such as deep breathing, mental imaging, hypnotherapy, mindfulness, and progressive muscle relaxation to keep urges under control.

 Generalization training: you will practice your new skills in a number of different situations, so the new behaviour becomes automatic.